 - Call 911 if you need medical attention or the police.

-- Take information, including the vehicle owner’s/driver’s name, address, phone number, license number license plate number and insurance information.
+- Take information, including the vehicle owner’s/driver’s name, address, phone number, license number license plate number, and insurance information.

-- Take information of any witnesses.
+- Take information from any witnesses.

 - Take pictures.

 You may or may not be able to perform all of the above tasks, depending on your circumstances, which is why it is all the more important to contact a pedestrian accident lawyer immediately who will begin the investigative process for you.
 You’ll need all the evidence you can if you want to win a claim.
-The other party’s insurance is likely to do everything it can to minimize the amount paid to you, if anything at all.
+The other party’s insurance is likely to do everything it can to minimize the amount paid to you if anything at all.
 In Alabama, the insurance company is likely to try at all costs to blame the accident partly on you.